monkeysfoot/mkf-jslib-mkfvalfromdotn/readme.md

 vfdn with path param `idontexist` returns `undefined`

 after vtdn with path param `dollars.fordonuts` and value param `"combat rabbit"` the object is now:

+has with path param `idontexist` returns false

+has with path param `test.deeperval` returns true

 ```
 {